revilowaldow/BITC/Sessions/2024/09 29 - Session 31.md

 Isle of feasts, race of elves live there
 Powers
-Something came down here, passed by chineria, festallion t
+Something came down here, passed by chineria,
+Chanting and sound to mess with sounds, Festalians trick